The Programme –

 - High-level reviews of each Fellowship Assignment will be taken by the Hon’ble Chief Minister or Deputy Chief Minister.

 - An annual performance appraisal will be conducted at the end of the first year of the Fellowship Programme and upon the satisfactory performance, the Fellows will be asked to continue into the second year of the Fellowship Programme.

 Upon successful completion of two years of the Fellowship Programme, Fellows shall receive a certificate from GNCTD signed by the Hon’ble Chief Minister.

-Providing a matchless exposure to the functioning of the government, the fellowship will prepare the young professionals to contribute to public service.
+Future career paths: Providing a matchless exposure to the functioning of the government, the Fellowship will prepare the young professionals to contribute to public service.
 It will enable them to access a plethora of opportunities in the policy and development sector as well as research and academic opportunities in their respective domains.
-CMULF will encourage the fellows to assume various public leadership roles.
+CMULF will prepare the fellows to assume various public leadership roles.